ramyardaneshgar/NMAP-SCANNING/README.md

 This scan returned uniform RSTs, indicating that the target system was modern and not vulnerable to this fingerprinting method.
 Therefore, I could not use this scan to enumerate open ports on the given host.

-**Technical Insight:** This scan is valuable in niche scenarios—specifically for **OS fingerprinting** or identifying legacy infrastructure within mixed environments.
+This scan is valuable in niche scenarios—specifically for **OS fingerprinting** or identifying legacy infrastructure within mixed environments.

 ---